 If you have a credit card, there’s a good chance you also have access to cash advances as well.
 Cash advances allow cardholders to withdraw cold, hard cash out of ATMs, just as they would with a check card or ATM card.
 That’s why you’re given a pin number when you open a new credit card.

 The major difference, however, is that cash advances are deducted from your credit line, not your bank account, and carry costly fees and extremely high APR.

-Credit Card Cash Advances Extremely Costly
+Credit Card Cash Advances Are Extremely Costly

 So not only do you get nailed with an instant sky-high APR, you also get hit for each cash advance you take out.
 Not to mention the ATM fee if you don’t use an ATM from your card issuer’s network.
 Now do you see how bad this idea is?

 Also note that if you carry additional balances on the credit card, lower APRs will be paid off first if you only make the minimum payment, so you may be stuck paying 20% APR or higher on those cash advances until all other debt is paid off in full.

-Cash Advances for Emergency Use Only
+Cash Advances Should Be Reserved for Emergency Use Only (If Even That)

-Cash advances should only be reserved for emergency use only.
 When you have no other choice but to withdraw cash for the purpose of paying a loan, a bill, or any other cost that demands cash only, cash advances may make sense.
 But if you use cash advances frivolously, you’re simply throwing away your money to fees and finance charges.

 At the end of the day, make sure you read the fine print to ensure you know the terms and exactly what you’ll be charged before taking up any offer.

 If you’re lucky, you may even be able to get your hands on a no fee balance transfer credit card!